BBBase-EHeresy-PPPub/PPPub/docs/mesbg2018/scenarios/rise_of_angmar.md

 If Earnur, Glorfindel, Círdan, and Aranarth are all slain or have fled the board at the end of the game, the best result the Good player can achieve is a draw.

-**PARTICIPANTS**

-**GOOD**

-**Gondor:** Earnur, Last King of Gondor, with armoured horse and lance; Captain of Minas Tirith with shield;
-25 Warriors of Minas Tirith: 8 with shield, 8 with spear and shield, 8 with bow, 1 with banner; 6 Knights of Minas Tirith with shield.

-**Rivendell:** Glorfindel, Lord of the West, with Asfaloth and Armour of Gondolin; Círdan; 25 High Elf Warriors: 8 with spear and shield, 8 with Elf bow, 8 with no additional equipment, 1 with banner.

-**Arnor:** Aranarth, First Chieftain of the Dúnedain; 3 Rangers of the North; 3 Dúnedain; 12 Rangers of Arnor: 4 with spear, 8 with no additional equipment; 8 Hobbit Archers.

-**Evil:** The Witch-king of Angmar on horse with 3 Might, 20 Will, and 3 Fate; The Tainted; The Dwimmerlaik; The Shadow of Rhudaur; Nazthak, Orc Captain; Shade; Barrow-wight; Warg Chieftain; 50 Angmar Orc Warriors: 16 with shield, 16 with spear, 8 with two-handed weapon, 8 with Orc bow, 2 with banner; 12 Wild Wargs; 6 Dead Marsh Spectres; 2 Werewolves; 2 Hill Trolls.

 ![](../media/scenarios/rise_of_angmar/the_battle_of_fornost.jpg)

 ---

 ## FALL OF MINAS ITHIL

+**PARTICIPANTS**

+**Good:** 3 Captains of Minas Tirith with shield; 36 Warriors of Minas Tirith: 12 with shield, 12 with spear and shield, 12 with bow.

+**Evil:** The Witch-king of Angmar on horse with 3 Might, 15 Will, and 3 Fate; 2 Angmar Orc Captains with shield; 36 Angmar Orc Warriors: 12 with shield, 12 with spear, 6 with two-handed weapon, 6 with Orc bow; 3 Dead Marsh Spectres.

 **LAYOUT**